veggiespam/ImageLocationScanner/README.md

 Jersey chapter of the OWASP organization, can be found at [www.veggiespam.com/ils/](https://www.veggiespam.com/ils/).

-This software finds the GPS information inside of Exif tags, IPTC codes, and proprietary camera codes.
-Then, the Image Location and Privacy Scanner flags the findings in the
+This software scans images to find the GPS information inside of Exif tags, IPTC codes, and proprietary camera tags.
+Then, the *Image Location and Privacy Scanner* flags the findings in the
 Burp Scanner or ZAP Alerts list as an information message.
 It would be up to the auditor to determine if location exposure is truly a security